 Health Benefits of Thyme

-1. Improves Heart Health
+1. Improves heart health

-Thyme is an excellent source of potent properties, including antioxidants, minerals, vitamins, potassium and manganese-all of which are beneficial to the human heart and overall well-being.
+Thyme is an excellent source of potent properties, including antioxidants, minerals, vitamins, potassium, and manganese-all of which are beneficial to the human heart and overall well-being.

 In recent studies, it was revealed that consuming thyme might help reduce the risk or effect of high blood pressure and other cardiovascular-related problems because of the important properties it contains.
-For instance, the potassium in thyme acts as a vasodilator, which means it is effective in relaxing blood vessels and reducing blood pressure, as well as cholesterol levels.

 In addition to the above, moderate consumption of thyme is also linked with reduced risk of cardiovascular diseases, including stroke, atherosclerosis, heart attack, coronary heart disease, among others.
 [1]

-2. Prevents Cancer
+2. Prevents cancer

-Cancer is a very serious health condition and it is also one of the leading causes of death worldwide.
-Therefore, if you are looking for how to prevent cancer then you should consume thyme regularly.
+Cancer is a very serious health condition, and it is also one of the leading causes of death worldwide.
+Therefore, if you are looking for how to prevent cancer, then you should consume thyme regularly.

-To start with, thyme contains oleanolic acid, ursolic acid, lutein, beta-sitosterol, etc., and numerous studies are claiming that the aforementioned properties are capable of reducing the risk of cancer, especially cancer of the colon.
+To start with, thyme contains oleanolic acid, ursolic acid, lutein, beta-sitosterol, etc., and numerous studies claim that the aforementioned properties are capable of reducing the risk of cancer, especially cancer of the colon.

 Having said that, it might interest you to know that thyme is also prepared locally in certain countries of the world for treating breast cancer, which shows how powerful it is.

-3. Treats Inflammation
+3. Treats inflammation

 There are a lot of reasons you might experience inflammation in any part of your body, but regardless of that, the great news is that thyme has been proven to be a handy solution for this.

-Thyme contains powerful compounds, such as carvacrol and thymol which goes a long way in treating inflammation.
+Thyme contains powerful compounds, such as carvacrol and thymol, which goes a long way in treating inflammation.
 Part of the roles of these compounds in the body includes the suppression of Cox-2, an inflammatory enzyme associated with several inflammatory ailments.

 It is equally important to let you know that thyme oil is also effective in relieving painful symptoms of arthritis, gout, and some other related conditions.